Multi-Scale Node Embeddings for Graph Modeling and Generation: Methodology

-To model this hierarchical structure, we will use the LogisticPCA \cite{2021_symLPCA_Chanpuriya} and the new MSM.
-We selected LPCA as the representative for the SSM whereas, at the best of our knowledge, only the MSM accounts for a \textit{renormalization rule} over arbitrary partitions of the nodes.
+To capture the hierarchical structure, we used both the LogisticPCA \cite{2021_symLPCA_Chanpuriya} and the vector-based multi-scale model (MSM).
+We chose LPCA as the representative of the single-scale models, due to its straightforward yet effective derivation.
+In contrast, to the best of our knowledge, the MSM is the only model that explicitly allows for a \textit{renormalization rule} applicable to arbitrary node partitions.